ForwardMeansGo/Shoot-To-Kill/docs/workflow.md

 1. **Talk to ChatGPT** for design, debugging, and instructions.
 2. **Follow engine steps in Godot** for non-script tasks.
-3. **Paste Cursor prompts** for script changes.
+3. **Paste Cursor prompts** for script and documentation changes.
-4. **Test in Godot**.
+4. **Test results in Godot.**

-This is for CHATGPT to follow:

-1. Ewan asks question
-2. ChatGPT replies
-2.A If changes required in GoDot, ChatGPT provides step by step, detailed instructions for Ewan to follow to action these changes
-2.B If a script change is required ChatGPT ALWAYS provide a cursor prompt for ewan to give cursor to safely implement these changes/update the script
-3. Ewan Tests in GoDot and gives the goahead if the change has been successful/behaves as expected That’s the full development pipeline.
+This ensures consistent architecture, clean code, and predictable behaviour throughout the project.

 ---

-This `workflow.md` file can evolve as the game scales
+This `workflow.md` file can evolve as the game scales.